MaeFlaherty/Obsidian-Vault/The Atom.md

 $$[Xe], 6s^2, 6p^3$$

 ## Distribution of Electrons across an atomic orbital
-like people on a bus, electrons will pair together in an orbital only after all empty orbitals are filled.
+like people on a bus, electrons will pair together within a sub-level only after all empty orbitals are filled.
 In addition to this, electrons in diagrams are shown as having the same spin until they start sharing orbitals.
 ![[Pasted image 20241017132318.png]]

 ![[Screenshot 2024-10-17 at 8.44.36 PM.png]]